AidanMJ25/Blog/content/posts/Save URLs from Show Notes with Overcast and Drafts.md

 - Make Rich Text from Show Notes HTML
 - Make Markdown from Rich Text

 The reason?
-Markdown gives me a predictable link structure--[title](URL)--that's easy to parse with a regex.
+Markdown gives me a predictable link structure that's easy to parse with a regex.

 ---